Join iWalk4Meso Walk to Raise Mesothelioma AwarenessAwareness & Research

 Weitz & Luxenberg will donate the funds generated by its iWalk4Meso campaign to Massachusetts General Hospital.

-U.S. News & World Report in August ranked the Boston-area hospital among the top hospitals in the nation.
+U.S. News & World Report consistently ranks the Boston-area hospital among the top hospitals in the nation.

 Researchers at its Vaccine and Immunotherapy Center are studying a new approach to cancer immunotherapy that has shown promise for mesothelioma patients.
 Funding these efforts will help accelerate this research and hopefully prolong the lives of mesothelioma survivors and enhance the quality of their remaining years.